What’s wrong with Indian healthcare system?

 How can startups improve the healthcare sector in India?

-Healthcare is slowly becoming the top priority of the Indian citizens to ensure their own well-being and healthy lifestyle.
+Healthcare is slowly becoming the top priority of the Indian citizens to ensure their own well-being and a healthy lifestyle.
 This has produced opportunities for digital healthcare startups that are active in a variety of healthcare segments.
 It’s entirely not possible to increase the number of doctors and hospital beds in a short time, but by providing access to smart technologies, doctors can become more efficient and precise.

 There are over 100 successful digital healthcare startups in India and their economic importance is growing.
 For example, India’s telemedicine market was worth about 100 Million USD in 2011 and should have about four times that value by the end of this year.